Celts: Ancient

 The first recorded use of the name 'Celts' – as Κελτοί (Keltoi) in Ancient Greek – was by Greek geographer Hecataeus of Miletus in 517 BC, when writing about a people living near Massilia (modern Marseille), southern Gaul.
 In the fifth century BC, Herodotus referred to Keltoi living around the source of the Danube and in the far west of Europe.
 The etymology of Keltoi is unclear.
-Possible roots include Indo-European *kʲel 'to hide' (seen also in Old Irish ceilid, and Modern Welsh celu), *kʲel 'to heat' or *kel 'to impel'.
-It may come from the Celtic language.
-Linguist Kim McCone supports this view and notes that Celt- is found in the names of several ancient Gauls such as Celtillus, father of Vercingetorix.
-He suggests it meant the people or descendants of "the hidden one", noting the Gauls claimed descent from an underworld god (according to Commentarii de Bello Gallico), and linking it with the Germanic Hel.
+Possible roots include PIE verb *kʲel or *_{4}k̑el- 'to hide' (seen also in Old Irish ceilid, and Modern Welsh celu), *kʲel 'to heat' or *kel 'to impel'.
+It may come from the proto-Celtic *kel-o-.
+Celt- is found in the names of several ancient Gauls such as Celtillus, father of Vercingetorix.
+Linguist Kim McCone (2006) suggests that Keltoi meant the people or 'descendants of the hidden one', noting that the Gauls claimed descent from an underworld deity (the Gaulish Dis Pater according to Caesar in De Bello Gallico).
+McCone links this underworld god with the Germanic Hel.
 Others view it as a name coined by Greeks; among them linguist Patrizia de Bernardo Stempel, who suggests it meant "the tall ones".

 In the first century BC, Roman leader Julius Caesar reported that the Gauls called themselves 'Celts', Celtae, in their own tongue.
-Thus whether it was given to them by others or not, it was used by the Celts themselves.
+Thus, whether or not it was given to them by others, the name 'Celt' was used by the Celts themselves.
 Greek geographer Strabo, writing about Gaul towards the end of the first century BC, refers to the "race which is now called both Gallic and Galatic", though he also uses Celtica as another name for Gaul.
 He reports Celtic peoples in Iberia too, calling them Celtiberi and Celtici.
 Pliny the Elder noted the use of Celtici in Lusitania as a tribal surname, which epigraphic findings have confirmed.